 A departure tax of USD20 is payable for visits of up to two weeks and may be included in the price of the airline ticket.
 Travellers should confirm if this is the case with their travel agent or airline.
 If tourists stay for a longer period the departure tax increases.

 If you are travelling to the United States of America (USA), or if you are transiting in Honolulu or other USA points of entry, you are required to meet USA entry/transit requirements.
 Make sure you check with your nearest US Embassy or Consulate your visa requirements well in advance of your travel.
 You should also read our travel advice for the United States of America.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 Civil unrest/political tension

-Political demonstrations can occur across the country.
-These demonstrations have affected traffic and essential services in the past.
+Political demonstrations can occur across the country, but are most common in and around the cities of Santiago, Salcedo, Bonao, and Santo Domingo.
+Demonstrations have affected traffic and essential services in the past.
 You should avoid all protests and demonstrations as they may turn violent.